Ayms/node-Tor/README.md

 The peers do not advertise the ORDBs of the removed chunks and the ORDBs do not update the lists if circuits break, this is to avoid to continuously sort the lists.

-The lists are always manipulated as the same object, no copy/duplication/clone
+The lists are always manipulated as the same objects, no copy/duplication/clone

 #### Streaming: